 Make sure you have the appropriate safety gear when out horse riding.
 Accidents do happen, horses can sometimes rear up and shy away causing riders to fall.
 Here is a list of some safety equipment worth considering

 Protecting your head is the most import thing. make sure you get a well-fitted helmet that does up tightly.
 Browse helmets > Here <

-Boots. your selection will need a one-inch heel to prevent your foot sliding through the stirrup and getting caught.
+Your selection will need a one-inch heel to prevent your foot sliding through the stirrup and getting caught.

-Safety stirrups.
 Use these safety cages on your stirrups to prevent a foot from getting caught up the stirrup in the case of a fall.

 You’ll have a better grip on the reins and most importantly it will protect your hands from rein burns and blisters.
 Buy gloves > HERE <